-Do not misread my smiling photo above and conclude I write cheery/sad stories with violins playing in the
+Do not misread my smiling photo above and conclude I write stories with violins playing in the background.

-background.
 Substantive fiction writers flee Hallmark sugar like a plague.
-In my work you'll find fresh, highly
+In my work you'll find fresh, highly digestible

-digestible prose, compellingly original characters, and off the path plots.
-Included in many of the tales are love and romance, but no soap; no violins.
+prose, compellingly original characters, and off the path plots.
+There are romantic themes in many of the stories, but no soap; no violins.

 Sometimes I wander the dark areas - a WWII battle scene in which a soldier becomes convinced he has found a magic potion that will protect him from harm.
-Or a dangerous infatuation with a young look-alike Ava Gardner.
-Or the death on and off the board of a world chess champion.
-My stories occasionally lower the lights, and bring a rush of cold air down the chimney.
-But I also offer warmth, laughter, adventure...and the deep sound of cathedral bells.
+There is a destructive infatuation with a young look-alike Ava Gardner.
+And the death on and off the board of a world chess champion by a drunk who lives in a trashy mobile home .
+My stories occasionally lower the lights, and bring a rush of cold air down the chimney, but I also give you warmth, humor, adventure...and far away, the deep sound of cathedral bells.

-Such results are unpleasant, but hell, we have no choice.
-The stories themselves pry loose from our keyboards, and seek the pages, screens and trashcans of the world; we can't contain them if we wanted to.
-But here is the secret: to give birth to the stories is the payoff.
-No fiction writer can be denied that many-splendored thing.
+Such results are unpleasant, and can overwhelm us, but hell, we have no choice.
+The stories pry themselves loose from our keyboards, and seek the pages, screens, cardboard boxes and trashcans of the world; we can't contain them if we wanted to.
+And here is the grand, existential truth: to give birth to the writing is the greatest payoff of all.
+No writer can be denied that many-splendored thing.
 It is worth the rejection, the sacrifices...the pain.
 If the work finds publication, and makes a writer rich and renown, that is frosting.

 Below, I've included a couple of my cartoons that center on writing, and ran in The New Yorker.
 When Bob Mankoff replaced Lee Lorenz as art editor, I was unceremoniously pushed over the cliff with a number of other long-time writer/artists, so Bob could bring in his own friends and discoveries.
 Despite this, I look back with pride for having published over sixty cartoons with that celebrated magazine, and my work is still available on their cartoon web site (www.condenaststore.com/cartoonbank).